HelioGaia/hello-world/CodeOfConduct.md

 - Help create secure unique passwords for everyone
 - Increase use of more unique and uncommon passwords
 - Provide a completely safe way for users to generate a password
+- Create a simple way for people to get into open source projects

 **Acceptable use:**
 - The program can be used by anyone to create a password, however we recommend that the user may slightly change the code before creating a password they use